-7. MHCLG Guidance includes the provision that any MRP charges made over the statutory minimum may be reclaimed in later years if deemed necessary or prudent.
-In order for these sums to be reclaimed, the MRP policy must disclose the cumulative overpayment made each year.
+- 8. MHCLG Guidance includes the provision that any MRP charges made over the statutory minimum may be reclaimed in later years if deemed necessary or prudent.
+In order for these sums to be reclaimed, the MRP policy must disclose the cumulative overpayment made each year. - 9.
+There are currently no plans to make any Voluntary Revenue Provision (VRP)payments or general MRP overpayments in 2024/25.